 There are several requirements and conditions that you must fulfill before you can register a new property with the Greek authorities.
 But the most important and the ones you should mainly keep in mind are the following:

-- Gather and present the documents required by the authorities to process the application.
+- gather and present the documents required by the authorities to process the application.

-- Copies of every deed evidencing your rights to the property (e.g. a copy of the contract)
+- copies of every deed evidencing your rights to the property (e.g. a copy of the contract);

-- Proof that you have made the deposit or transfer corresponding to the registration fee in the Greek property registry.
+- proof that you have made the deposit or transfer corresponding to the registration fee in the Greek Property Registry;

-- Copy of your valid identity card or valid passport.
+- copy of your valid identity card or valid passport;

-- Tax identification number.
+- the tax identification number.

 What kind of real estate can I buy in Greece?

 On the one hand, there are the properties that fall within the General Plan of Ordination, and on the other, some properties fall outside this Plan.

 The properties within the General Management Plan are generally the ones that you will be able to access because there are more of these types of properties on the Greek market.

 Overview of the Greek real estate market

-- Currently real estate purchases account for 25.3% of foreign direct investments in Greece.
+- currently real estate purchases account for 25.3% of foreign direct investments in Greece;

-- Property prices in Greece are significantly lower than in other European jurisdictions.
+- property prices in Greece are significantly lower than in other European jurisdictions;

-- The local government has promoted tax incentives related to real estate purchase such as a 30% reduction in the single property tax.
+- the local government has promoted tax incentives related to real estate purchase such as a 30% reduction in the single property tax;

-- On average, the yield for a property in an average area is 4%.
+- on average, the yield for a property in an average area is 4%.

-If you want to know more details about how to buy a real estate property in Greece, contact our team of Greek real estate lawyers right now to review your case on a personalized basis.
+If you want to know more details about how to buy real estate in Greece, contact our team of Greek real estate lawyers right now to review your case on a personalized basis.